ajgargan/wikimedia/README.md

 * ECS Service:
   * Wikimedia prod based docker images (https://hub.docker.com/r/wikimedia/mediawiki/).
   * Set Scaling after doing load testing.
 * EFS volume for file uploads.
+* All this deployed in its own disconnected VPC.
 * Multi AZ Aurora DB for redundant DB Backend.

 - DNS is decoupled intentionally here to allow for Blue/Green style deployments and the like.